Invariants in Quantum Geometry: Hyperlinks in

 When 2 points are time-like separated, we see that their time components must be different.
 Notice that we use the Minkowski metric to define the time-like separation.
 In Quantum Field Theory, one uses the Minkowski metric.
-But in General Relativity, this is no longer correct as the metric is actually a variable and the stress-energy tensor would determine the correct metric by solving the Einstein's equations.
+But in General Relativity, this is no longer correct as the metric is actually a variable and the stress-energy tensor would determine the correct metric from solving the Einstein's equations.

-This means that there should be no background metric and the quantized theory of gravity should be background independent.
+A quantized theory of gravity should be independent of any background metric.
 Therefore, one should not use Minkowski metric and since there is no notion of a preferred metric, there is no such thing as time-like separation.
 See \cite{Thiemann:2002nj} and \cite{Mercuri:2010xz}.
 Nevertheless, we will still borrow the term `time-like' and define the following special class of hyperlinks we would like to consider.

 \begin{defn}(Time-like hyperlink) \\ Let $L$ be a hyperlink.
-We say it is a time-like hyperlink if given any 2 distinct points $p\equiv (x_0, x_1, x_2, x_3), q\equiv (y_0, y_1, y_2, y_3) \in L$, $p \neq q$, \begin{enumerate} \item (T1) $\sum_{i=1}^3(x_i - y_i)^2 > 0$; \item (T2) if there exists $i, j$, $i \neq j$ such that $x_i = y_i$ and $x_j = y_j$, then $x_0 - y_0 \neq 0$. \end{enumerate} \end{defn}
+We say it is a time-like hyperlink if given any 2 distinct points $\vec{x}\equiv (x_0, x_1, x_2, x_3), \vec{y}\equiv (y_0, y_1, y_2, y_3) \in L$, $\vec{x} \neq \vec{y}$, \begin{enumerate} \item (T1) $\sum_{i=1}^3(x_i - y_i)^2 > 0$; \item (T2) if there exists $i, j$, $i \neq j$ such that $x_i = y_i$ and $x_j = y_j$, then $x_0 - y_0 \neq 0$. \end{enumerate} \end{defn}

 We make the following remarks, which is immediate from the definition.